workleap/wl-foundry-cli/CONTRIBUTING.md

 ### Create the package

-First, create a new folder matching the package name in the [packages](/packages) directory.
+First, create a new folder matching the package name in the [packages](/packages) folder.

-Open a terminal, navigate to the newly created directory, and execute the following command:
+Open a terminal, navigate to the newly created folder, and execute the following command:

 ```bash
 pnpm init